PostHog/posthog.com/contents/handbook/people/onboarding.md

 <input type="checkbox"/>  Add team member to PagerDuty and into on-call rotation.
 Make sure the alerts work. <br>
 <input type="checkbox"/>  Add team member to Heroku. <br>
 <input type="checkbox"/>  Add team member to AWS. <br>
-<input type="checkbox"/>  Add team member to Grafana, Sentry, and ask yourself if any other dev tools in use (then update this list). <br>
+<input type="checkbox"/>  Add team member to Grafana, Sentry, and ask yourself if there are any other dev tools in use that the team member needs access to (then update this list). <br>